 What courses are offered?

 Students can receive credit for up to 15 hours of Spanish, 1 hour of P.E. and 1 credit of chapel.
 Under special circumstances, Spanish majors can receive 18 hours of Spanish during the semester program.
 Courses range from Elementary Spanish to Conversation to Advanced Grammar to Art and History of Costa Rica.
-Classes are taught by Spanish college professors who are trained in teaching Spanish as a second language at Veritas University.
+Classes are taught by Spanish college professors who are trained in teaching Spanish as a second language.

 Are the course credits “MC credits” or do they transfer into MC?

-Mississippi College is a “partner institution” of Veritas University.
+Mississippi College is a “partner institution” of Universidad Nacional de Costa Rica.
 This means that students enroll at MC and register as if they were taking courses on-campus.
 The courses that they will actually take in Costa Rica correspond to course numbers offered here.
 That way, students earn MC credit while learning abroad.
 There is no risk in losing credits trough transferring hours.